chrishutchison9/maydayv7-dotfiles/README.md

 ### Caution

 This repository contains my personal configuration, and may cause undesirable effects on other systems.
-It may also be subject to rapid undocumented changes, and uses Nix [Flakes](https://wiki.nixos.org/wiki/Flakes), an experimental feature
+It may also be subject to rapid undocumented changes, and uses Nix [Flakes](https://wiki.nixos.org/wiki/Flakes), an experimental feature.

 > [!NOTE]
 > Required Nix Version >= 2.19

-It is not recommended to use NixOS if you are a beginner just starting out, without acquaintance with either the command-line or functional programming languages, since the learning curve is steep, debugging issues is difficult, documentation is shallow, and the effort required/time spent isn't worth the hassle for a novice/casual user
+It is not recommended to use NixOS if you are a beginner just starting out, without acquaintance with either the command-line or functional programming languages, since the learning curve is steep, debugging issues is difficult, documentation is shallow, and the effort required/time spent isn't worth the hassle for a novice/casual user.

 ### Platform

 _May change according to available hardware_

 This configuration works well with an Intel CPU + iGPU, and is currently being improved to support an AMD APU + Nvidia GPU.
-Any other setup is untested
+Any other setup is untested.
-The `hardware.modules` option can be used to load relevant configuration from [`nixos-hardware`](https://github.com/nixos/nixos-hardware)
+The `hardware.modules` option can be used to load relevant configuration from [`nixos-hardware`](https://github.com/nixos/nixos-hardware).

 See [this](./modules/hardware/README.md) for additional information